boylesoftware/x2node-tutorial/src/TUTORIAL.md

 [JSON Patch](https://tools.ietf.org/html/rfc6902) format

-_Note: if using the X2 RESTful API Tester you will need to enter application/json-patch+json into the 'Content Type' form field.)_:
+_Note: if using the X2 RESTful API Tester make sure `application/json-patch+json` is present in the 'Content Type' form field.)_:

 Create a new patch document which complies with the [JSON Patch](https://tools.ietf.org/html/rfc6902) format standards called `json-patch-account.json`, containing the JSON below: